 We have a range of categories to suit the huge variety of modern approaches to landscape photography from grand scenics, to intimate abstracts.
 There is a top prize of US $5000 and many other prizes for category winners and runners-up.

-In our first year we had over 13,000 entries from around the world.
-This made our competition one of the biggest landscape photography competitions in the world in our very first year.
-The standard of winning images was exceptional and a fine-art book of the best images is now available.
-We are now in the judging process.
+We received over 10,000 entries from around the world last year.
+This made our competition one of the biggest landscape photography competitions in the world.
+The standard of winning images is exceptional and fine-art books of the best images are now available.
 Stay up to date by joining our mailing list!